 2. Non-breeding habitats - integrate migratory connectivity to further link habitat needs on the non-breeding grounds (including stopover site) to population trends, tackling potential carry-over effects on breeding performance.

-HABITRACK team provides the opportunity for data contributors to potentially become co-authors in publications arising from this research when relevant and to actively participate and provide expert input.
+HABITRACK team provides the opportunity for data contributors to potentially become co-authors in publications arising from this research when relevant by actively participating and providing expert input.